Barabasi-Lab/Quantifying-Untargeted-Metabolomics/README.md

 - **USPX Model Leave-One_Out**: The leave-one-out validation code used to support the model within the paper.

 ### References
-[1] Menichetti, G. & Barabasi, A.-L. Universal scaling of nutrient concentrations in food.
+[1] Menichetti, G. & Barabási, A.-L. Universal scaling of nutrient concentrations in food.
 Nat.
-Food 1–66 (2021).
+Food 3, 375-382 (2022).

 [2] Hooton, F., Menichetti, G. & Barabási, A.-L. Exploring food contents in scientific literature with FoodMine.
 Sci.
 Rep. 10, 16191 (2020).